pavlin-policar/youtube_playlist/README.md

 ```
 Actions:
   sync         Synchronize the playlist, download any newly added songs and
                remove any removed songs.
   check        Provides a short summary of the synchronization status.

 Playlist_name:
   name         A playlist name must be provided.
 The playlist names must be
                specified in the config file.

 optional arguments:
   -h, --help   Show this help message and exit
   --dir DIR    Specify the directory where playlists are located
+  --log LEVEL  Specify log level
 ```

 ## Configuration